 Walkers, canes, and hiking poles are all quite different in their appearance and use.
 They can be evaluated by appearance, design, and functionality.

 If they were grouped according to speed there would be a clear winner and loser.
 Let’s take a look at each and go over the pros and cons.

 Walkers are often associated with elderly people who have difficulty standing upright and walking.
 They have 4 contact points and newer models have 2 rubber ends and 2 wheels in the front to make it easier to move.

-Walkers are bulkier compared to canes or walking poles but they provide greater stability.
-The user can put al of his/her weight on the walker using the hands.
+Walkers are bulkier compared to canes or hiking poles but they provide greater stability.
+The user can put all of his/her weight on the walker using the hands.

 I have to admit, I take pride in not needing assistance, but after knee replacement, the walker was the most valuable product I used.
 It was invaluable during the week after surgery.

 As you can imagine, using a walker and putting more weight on the arms will relieve a tender knee.
 They are meant for walking, yet movement will be slow.
 Steps are taken, then the walker is pushed in front of the body so more steps can be taken.

 Walkers, however, are slow and harder to move around.
 Sure, walkers can break down and fit inside a car trunk but it takes time to break down and a little strength to pick up the walker.
 They are lightweight but still heavier than a cane or hiking poles.

 Walkers are also more expensive than other methods of support, which is something to consider.